 He died a little more than a month later in Haycock Township, at the age of 70, on Feb.
 20, 1787.
 His remains were placed in in the burying ground of Keller's Lutheran Church Cemetery.
 Heinrich's grave marker, written in German language, is visible but fading today.
 The inscription reads:

 Eventually the remains of Heinrich's granddaughter Elisabeth Junghen, who died in 1797 at the age of eight, were buried beside him.

 At his death, Heinrich's three sons still living at home were Frederick, Rudolph and Henry.
-While his will spelled out that the sons should share the homestead farm, and that Frederick would inherit the farm at Tinicum and provide care for his widowed mother, the sons eventually sold their shares and left Bucks County for points west.
+While his will spelled out that the sons should share the homestead farm, and that Frederick would inherit the farm at Tinicum, the sons eventually sold their shares and left Bucks County for points west.